 Step 4: head incision and scalp exposure.

 Using forceps and scissors, lift the scalp and remove a patch of skin to expose the top of the skull.
-This is where you will mount the EIF and insert the electrodes.
+This is where you will mount the EIF and insert the EEG electrodes.

 Apply Vetbond to the skin edges to prevent bleeding and to secure the skin in place.
 Avoid getting Vetbond in the eys and on the exposed skull as you will be cleaning it shortly.
-See Step 4 image.

 5. Skull Cleaning